-Fig. 3 shows the averaged RMSE results of the IMU pose estimates (localization) in all four considered motion cases, while Fig. 4 depicts the RMSE values of both the spatial and temporal calibration parameters.
+Fig. 1 shows the averaged RMSE results of the IMU pose estimates (localization) in all four considered motion cases, while Fig. 2 depicts the RMSE values of both the spatial and temporal calibration parameters.
 Note that straight line motion will cause the orientation of VINS unobservable, therefore, it drifts faster than other motion patterns.
-For comparison, Fig. 5 shows the calibration results for ground truth time offset $t_d = 0.0$ (sec).
-It can be seen that the system performed similar to the case when $t_d = 0.04$ (sec).
-Moreover, it is clear from Fig. 4 that, in the case of random motion, the RMSE of all calibration parameters converge to very small errors, indicating that these parameters converge to the true values.
-In the case of one-axis rotation, the accuracy of translation does not improve over time, as it is unobservable, while the orientation and t_d converge to reasonable values as they remain observable.
-In the case of circular planar motion, both the time offset t_d and translation calibration fail to improve, since they are unobservable given constant angular and linear velocities.
-Examining more carefully, in the case of random motion, each component of translation $^{C}\mathbf{p}{I}$ converges to the one close to the true value as shown in Fig. 4, while in the case of one-axis rotation, there is almost no improvement for the translation along y axis (which is the rotation axis in our tests) through online calibration.
-In the case of circular planar motion, both the time offset t_d and the translation along y axis are unobservable and thus their estimates are not improved or become even worse.
+Moreover, it is clear from Fig. 2 that, in the case of random motion, the RMSE of all calibration parameters converge to very small errors, indicating that these parameters converge to the true values.
+In the case of one-axis rotation, the accuracy of translation does not improve over time, as it is unobservable, while the orientation and $t_d$ converge to reasonable values as they remain observable.
+In the case of circular planar motion, both the time offset $t_d$ and translation calibration fail to improve, since they are unobservable given constant angular and linear velocities.
+Examining more carefully, in the case of random motion, each component of translation $^{C}\mathbf{p}{I}$ converges close to the true value as shown in Fig. 2, while in the case of one-axis rotation, there is almost no improvement for the translation along y axis (which is the rotation axis in our tests) through online calibration.
+In the case of circular planar motion, both the time offset $t_d$ and the translation along y axis are unobservable and thus their estimates do not improve or become even worse.
 Similarly, the time offset and translation calibration estimates are not improved in the case of straight line motion.
 All these results confirm what we found in our analysis.
+Due to limited space, more results regarding these degenerate motions with true $t_d = 0.0$ and with additional global position measurements can be found in [22].